jotorren/go-quickstart/README.md

 Resolving deltas: 100% (13/13), done.
 ```

-Compile it by means of included Makefile:
+Compile it by means of the included Makefile:

 ```shell
 $ cd go-quickstart/